 2a.
 Functional Specification

-Using a functional diagram, we define the top-level interaction:
+In a functional diagram we define the high-level interaction:

 2b.
 Technical Specification